 nuh_temporal_id.
-This field specifies the temporal identifier of the NAL unit plus 1.
-The value of TemporalId is equal to TID minus 1.
-A TID value of 0 is illegal to ensure that there is at least one bit in the NAL unit header equal to 1, so to enable independent considerations of start code emulations in the NAL unit header and in the NAL unit payload data.
+This field specifies the temporal identifier of the NAL unit.
+The value of TemporalId is equal to TID.
+TemporalId shall be equal to 0 if it is a IDR NAL unit type (NAL unit type 1).

 Reserve: 5 bits